rbuerki/compare_data_from_the_command_line/README.md

 It results in:

-- (Both versions) Standard-out process report and summary with the count of differing values per column (both versions)
+- Standard-out process report and summary with the count of differing values per column (both versions)
-- (Both versions) Possibility to save a boolean dataframe to excel, indicating the exact locations of these differing values (both versions)
+- Option to save a boolean dataframe to excel, indicating the exact locations of these differing values (both versions)
 - (Library version only) Return of 3 dataframes: The boolean 'df_diff' and the final states of the two processed input files

 Special features for processing are (same for both versions):

-- Possiblity to define specific load parameters for each file to be passed to Pandas' `read_csv` function
+- Possiblity to define specific load parameters for each file that will be passed to Pandas' `read_csv` function
-- Possiblity to define a special column to be used as index
+- Possiblity to define a specific column to be used as the index
 - Possiblity to enforce the same column names if these differ but the width of the 2 dataframes is the same
 - Handling of different shapes by finding matching subsets in the columns / indexes for the comparison
 - As far as possible: Handling of different dtypes as long as they are not of `object` type